 The Transport of Diluted Species in Porous Media node will use some of the variables solved in the Richards' Equation interface.
-Darcy's velocity, saturated volume fraction, and so forth, are denoted by the dl prefix.
+Darcy's velocity, saturated volume fraction, and so forth, are denoted by the d1 prefix.
 Other variables and material parameters are taken from the imported files.

-Unsaturated Porous Medium I

-- In the Model Builder under Component 1, click Transport of Diluted Species in Porous Media (tds) 🔊 . - 2 On the Physics toolbar click Domains and select Unsaturated Porous Medium. - 3 In the Settings window for Unsaturated Porous Medium, under Domain Selection select All domains from the Selection list.

-- 4 Select Liquid under the Unsaturated Porous Medium node.

-- Transport of Diluted Species in Porous Media (tds)

-Porous Medium 1

-Axial Symmetry 1

-No Flux 1

-Initial Values 1

 Unsaturated Porous Medium 1

-Liquid 1

-Gas 1

-Porous Matrix 1
+- 2 In the Physics toolbar click Domains and select Unsaturated Porous Medium. - 3 In the Settings window for Unsaturated Porous Medium, under Domain Selection select All domains from the Selection list.

+4 Select Liquid under the Unsaturated Porous Medium node.

-- 5 In the Settings window for Liquid, under Saturation change from Saturation to Liquid volume fraction, then enter dl.theta\l in the θl text field.
-This is the name for the liquid volume fraction calculated with the Richards' Equation interface
+- 5 In the Settings window for Liquid, under Saturation change from Saturation to Liquid volume fraction, then enter dl.theta_l in the θ_l text field.
+This is the name for the liquid volume fraction calculated with the Richards' Equation interface - list, choose Time change in pressure head.
+In the dH_p/dt list, select Time change in pressure head (dl).
+This is the variable from the Richards' Equation interface.

-6 From the Liquid fraction time change list, choose
+6 From the Liquid fraction time change